'Discover what customers truly need by analyzing the "job" they hire your product to do.

 1. The Job Statement

-Core concept: A job statement captures the progress a customer seeks in a specific circumstance, expressed in a structured format that separates context, desired progress, and expected outcome.
+Core concept: A job statement captures the progress a customer seeks in a specific circumstance, in a structured format separating context, desired progress, and expected outcome.

-Why it works: By forcing teams to articulate the job in the customer's language and circumstances, it prevents solution-first thinking and keeps innovation grounded in real human progress.
+Why it works: Forcing teams to articulate the job in the customer's language and circumstances prevents solution-first thinking and grounds innovation in real human progress.

 Key insights:

-- Circumstances matter more than customer demographics - the same person has different jobs in different situations
+- Circumstances matter more than demographics -- the same person has different jobs in different situations

 - A well-written job statement never mentions your product or any specific solution